Table of Contents

-If the early signs of meingitis are not taken care of, then it may manifest into one or more of the following symptoms of meningitis
+If the early signs of Meningitis are not taken care of, then it may manifest into one or more of the following symptoms of meningitis

 As the rash spreads it becomes darker and the condition stands worsened.
 The damage caused to blood vessels contributes indirectly to fall in blood pressure.
 This leads to failure of blood to reach the extremities and limbs which are at the far reaches of the circulatory system, get most affected.
 Decrease in blood pressure leads to inadequate oxygen delivery causing tissue injury making it necessary to amputate fingers, toes, arms, or legs in extreme cases.

 Meningitis often leads to neck pain and stiffness, causing head, neck, and spine to become rigid and arch backwards.
-These symptoms are more evident in infants and young children.
+These Symptoms of Meningitis are more evident in infants and young children.
 In extreme cases, the child may become very sensitive to light, which reflect serous infection.

 Also read about Migraine – Causes & Treatment